cchmusso/datasciencecoursera/PracticalMachineLearningProject.md

 ## Prediction
 Finally, we used our final model to estimate the 20 test cases.
 We obtained successfully a good estimate for each test case.

+We then tested it on the test data base.
+Here are our results : B A C A A B D B A A B C B A E E A B B B.

+B A C A A
+**E** D B A A
+B C B A E
+E A B B B